 For the first year, 14 projects have been selected to be piloted at CapitaLand’s properties across Asia.
 They include sustainability solutions that aim to reduce carbon footprint and water consumption, as well as improve waste management.
 Concrete production contributes about 7% of carbon dioxide emissions globally³.
 One project aims to reduce embodied carbon by using Carbon Capture and Utilisation (CCU) concrete in the construction of an upcoming mixed-used building at Singapore Science Park in 1Q 2022.
 It will be CapitaLand’s first development to use carbon dioxide mineralized concrete with CCU technology, which will reduce the building’s embodied carbon dioxide emissions in concrete by 49%⁴ compared with the use of conventional concrete.
 The CCU concrete has a Singapore Green Building Product rating of 4-ticks⁵, the highest level of sustainability certification in the Singapore Green Building Council’s classification for green building products and materials.

 ¹ Up to 10 projects will be shortlisted to receive up to S$50,000 each for their pilot at CapitaLand properties.
 Refer to Terms & Conditions.

 ² Refer to Annex for CSXC 2022 themes, challenge statements, and key dates.

 ³ International Energy Agency: Technology roadmap - Low carbon transition in the cement industry.

-⁴ Using ICE (Inventory of Carbon and Energy) database, a leading embodied energy and carbon database for building materials, embodied carbon reduction values are calculated by comparing embodied carbon intensity (kilogrammes of carbon dioxide per kilogramme of product or material) of CCU concrete with conventional concrete.
+⁴ Using the ICE (Inventory of Carbon and Energy) database, a leading embodied energy and carbon database for building materials, embodied carbon reduction values are calculated by comparing embodied carbon intensity (kilograms of carbon dioxide per kilogram of product or material) of CCU concrete with conventional concrete.